Banff’s Secret Spots and Must-Visit Attractions

 The headline activities in the Banff area, such as hiking, biking and skiing, get most of the limelight.
 Yet there are plenty of other things to see and do in this outstanding National Park.
-Explore some of Banff’s secret spots to get a taste of the locals’ life, as well as taking a trip to Banff’s must-visit attractions.
+Explore some of Banff’s secret spots to get a taste of the locals’ life, or discover what Banff is famous for with its must-visit attractions.

 DISCOVER THE PARK IN A NEW WAY WITH BANFF’S SECRET SPOTS

 Activities like shopping on Banff Avenue and exploring the shores of Lake Louise will be experiences we never stop recommending.
 But once you’ve crossed these attractions off your list, try some of the activities that don’t always make the cover of travel magazines.